 - a feeling of something coming down - a feeling of bulge felt within or outside the vagina.
-The bulge can sometimes be seen with a mirror, or felt at the vaginal entrance - laxity a feeling that the vagina is wider, looser or more open than normal - difficulty inserting or keeping tampons in.
+The bulge can sometimes be seen with a mirror, or felt at the vaginal entrance - difficulty inserting or keeping tampons in.
 They may also shift position and be uncomfortable